murez/hashnode/cldincp0h000409ju970sbuou.md

 ## Paper Details

 This paper assumes that a distributed system is consisted of a series of processes and directed channels which can construct a DAG where processes are vertices and channels are edges.
 And each process can compute, send/receive messages and record state by itself.
-So the state on the process can be presented as a tuple $e = &lt;p, s, s', M ,c&gt;$ where $p$ is the process, $s$ is the state of $p$ before $e$ and $s'$ is the state of $p$ after $e$, $M$ is the delivered message and $c$ is the channel to communicate.
+So the state on the process can be presented as a tuple \\(e = &lt;p, s, s', M ,c&gt;\\) where \\(p\\) is the process, \\(s\\) is the state of $p$ before $e$ and $s'$ is the state of $p$ after $e$, $M$ is the delivered message and $c$ is the channel to communicate.
 And each channel is error-free, has a infinity sending and receiving buffer and messages is ordered.

 And the minimized system is shown below.